rust-lang/rfcs/text/0000-read-buf.md

             // If the read succeeded, tell the buffer that the read-to portion has been initialized.
 This method is
             // unsafe; we are responsible for ensuring that this portion of the buffer has actually been initialized. buf.assume_initialized(nread);
             // And indicate that we've written the bytes as well.
-Unlike `assert_initialized`, this method is safe,
+Unlike `assume_initialized`, this method is safe,
             // and asserts that the written portion of the buffer does not advance beyond the initialized portion of
             // the buffer.
-If we didn't call `assert_initialized` above, this call could panic. buf.add_written(nread);
+If we didn't call `assume_initialized` above, this call could panic. buf.add_written(nread);

             Ok(())